desert rose

 Adenium obesum

-A sculptural marvel of the arid world, the desert rose blends a rugged, ancient-looking trunk with some of the most vibrant blossoms in nature.
-This resilient succulent is a testament to survival, turning harsh sun into a brilliant display of color.
+A sculptural wonder of the arid world, the desert rose combines a rugged, swollen trunk with delicate, trumpet-shaped blooms.
+This resilient succulent is a master of survival, turning harsh sun into a brilliant display of desert color.

 Quick Identification